 The Churchlands Senior High School Board is currently chaired by John Gillon, former Churchlands Alumni ('68).
 He leads a commmitte consisting of the School Principal, together with business and marketing professionals.

 John is a member of the Churchlands Alumni and his many achievements as a student include serving as Head Boy in 1968.
 John has degrees in Commerce, Jurisprudence and Law, has been a Fellow of the Australian Society of Certified Practising Accountants and is a Notary Public.
-He is currently Principal at Gillon & Associates, Commercial Lawyers and Consultants where he practices corporate, commercial and property law.
+He was Principal at Gillon & Associates, Commercial Lawyers and Consultants where he practiced corporate, commercial and property law.
 John brings his experience as a director of numerous public and private companies and his commitment to education and service to the board.
-John is establishing a truffle farm and gardens near Donnybrook.
+John has established a truffle farm and gardens in the Ferguson Valley.

-Neil commenced with the Department of Education in 1972.
-Since then he has held positions as Head of Department (Mathematics), Program coordinator, Senior School and Deputy Principal.
-His first Principalship was at Swanview Senior High School in 1978, before winning his current position as Principal Churchlands Senior High School in 2003.
-Since 2003, he has overseen the growth of the school from 1250 to its current enrolment of 2300 Neil holds the following principles as critical to his success as a Principal; pastoral care, a rigorous curriculum, the provision of sporting and cultural opportunities and the development of community shared values.
+Neil commenced with the Department of Education in 1972 as a Mathematics teacher.
+Since then he has held positions as Head of Department (Mathematics), Program Coordinator (Senior School), Deputy Principal and Principal.
+His first Principalship was at Swan View Senior High School in 1998, followed by his appointment to Churchlands Senior High School commencing 2003.
+Since then, he has overseen the growth of the school from 1250 students to now in excess of 2800 students accompanied by over $70 million in infrastructure projects.

-A Commonwealth banker for 7 years whilst he completed his undergraduate degree, he then left the bank in 1998, became a Chartered Accountant in public practice and was a partner at Deloitte Touche Tohmatsu (Deloitte) from 1999-2007.
+A Commonwealth banker for seven years whilst he completed his undergraduate degree, he then left the bank in 1998, became a Chartered Accountant in public practice and was a partner at Deloitte Touche Tohmatsu (Deloitte) from 1999-2007.
 In 2007 he left Deloitte to establish a practice in Subiaco where he operates from today.
 Further studies include Graduate Diploma of Financial Planning from FINSIA and Masters of Taxation from the University of Melbourne.
-In the Not for Profit sector other Board positions include Treasurer of the Spine & Limb Foundation Inc and Treasurer for the Royal Agricultural Society of WA (Inc).

-*The Board also receives input from the Corporate Services Manager, Arlene Thomas and the Marketing and Media Officer, Nawal Leon Kurson.
+*The Board also receives input from the Corporate Services Manager, Arlene Thomas and the Marketing and Media Officer, Helena Francis.